Spillover of the Soviet–Afghan War in Pakistan: 1988

 Pakistan Army Special Service Group reportedly engaged in armed battles with the Soviet paratroopers during Operation Magistral, although the reports remained unconfirmed.
 When the Battle for Hill 3234 concluded on 8 January 1988, the Soviet paratroopers found that the Afghan mujahideen actually wore the black uniforms with rectangular black-yellow-red stripes, and suspected to be Army Special Service Group personnel; Pakistan's government officially denied their involvement.
 The American author, Aukai Collins, identified the elements as "Black Storks" who crossed the border to join the Afghan mujahideen–a claim also backed by American author, David Campbell.

 On 27 February, the Afghan Air Force struck Matasanga and Khardand camps, 180 miles west of Islamabad, killing 31 and injuring 49 more.

 The Ojhri Camp disaster on 8 April 1988, caused by the explosion of an ammunition depot, resulted in the death of 93 people.
 Zia-ul-Haq dissolved the parliament after the incident.
 The United States alleged that the Soviet Union and the Democratic Republic of Afghanistan were involved in the incident.

+In early September 1988, DRAAF/Soviets conducted three airstrikes on Pakistani villages killing five and inwounding 17.

 On 7 September, PAF shot down an Afghan Mig 25 which had conducted a bombing raid, killing one and injuring two people.

 On 12 September 1988, Flight Lieutenant Khalid shot down two Mig-23.
 On 3 November 1988, Flight Lieutenant Khalid Mehmood shot down an Afghan Su-22.

+On 26 September 1988, Major V. Astakhov from the 120th Guards Fighter Aviation Regiment downed a Pakistani helicopter during an engagement as it was intruding into Afghan airspace.

 On 3 November, Khalid Mahmood shot down an Afghan Su-22 by firing two AIM-9L missiles.

 On 7 November, an Afghan aircraft bombed a refugee camp inside Pakistan, killing two people in Kotri village.

 On 19 November, Pakistan shot down an Afghan cargo plane that had lost direction and flown to Jalalabad.
 Thirty people were killed on board.

 Between May 1986 and November 1988, the PAF's newly acquired F-16s had shot down at least eight intruding aircraft from Afghanistan.
 The first three of these (one Su-22, one probable Su-22, and one An-26) were shot down by two pilots from No. 9 Squadron.
 Pilots of No. 14 Squadron destroyed the remaining five intruders (two Su-22s, two MiG-23s, and one Su-25).
 Most of these kills were by the AIM-9 Sidewinder, but at least one (a Su-22) was destroyed by cannon fire.
 Pakistani Flight Lieutenant Khalid Mahmoud is credited with three of these kills.

 By 1988, KGB and KhAD agents were able to penetrate deep inside Pakistan and carry out attacks on mujahideen sanctuaries and guerrilla bases.